MartinALund/CodeReviewTutorial/README.md

 - When you clone the project remember to add origin to your project by doing `git remote add origin https://github.com/YOUR-USERNAME/CodeReviewExample.git`
 - If you are using a git gui like `Github Desktop` you can clone directly from that program.

 **You now have the project working locally on your machine.
-Now we can make changes to the code.**
+Now we can make changes to the repository locally.**

 # Make changes to project locally

-**Now we will make some changes to the code.
+**Add something to the folder.
 It doesn't have to be anything particular, just for the sake of practice.**

-When making changes to code, you should always branch out and create changes on that branch.
+When making changes locally, you should always branch out and create changes on that branch.
 Before creating a branch, you should always do a pull from master, to ensure you have the newest version when branching out.

 ### Git bash: